elementary-Inc/blog/_posts/2020-10-15-revitalize-mac-windows-computer.md

 Even if money is not an issue, there are still good reasons to revitalize an existing computer.
 For one, it's **better for the planet**; in 2019, 53.6 million metric tons of electronics waste was generated, and it's increasing by nearly two million metric tons per year[*](#cite).
 Electronics waste contaminates water and food supplies, putting people at risk around the world.
 Producing new electronics also causes pollution by releasing carbon dioxide and other gasses into the atmosphere.

-Revitalized computers can be handy to have around as a **secondary machine** to have around for guests, as a backup machine, etc. If you don't personally have a need for the computer anymore, revitalized computers are **great to repurpose** for schools, non-profits, small businesses, parents, or children as their first computer—for all the same reasons as above.
+Revitalized computers can be handy as a **secondary machine** to have around for guests, as a backup machine, etc. If you don't personally have a need for the computer anymore, revitalized computers are **great to repurpose** for schools, non-profits, small businesses, parents, or children as their first computer—for all the same reasons as above.
 Lastly, it can just be **satisfying** to repurpose something and make it work better than it used to!

 ## What Exactly is an Operating System?